bitflate/bitflate.github.io/_posts/2020-01-01-bitcoin-security.markdown

 You can use hardware and offline wallet to store them.
 But then, you need to find a secure place to store your wallet and key.
 You can put them in a safe in your house or a safety deposit box at a bank.
 Either way, you are still at risk of losing your coins.

 Contrary to popular crypto opinion, Bitcoin would benefit from some centralization.
 Using an exchange has benefits.
 Your exchange secures many people's coins.
 They can be better than your do-it-yourself security.
 In the case of a hack, you are on the same boat with other people.
 A community can work together to go search for the lost coins.
-This is a level of security that goes beyond Bitcoin technology stack.
+This is a level of security that goes beyond the Bitcoin technology stack.
 It is social consensus security.

 **Some level of centralization is good for Bitcoin.**